See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 Yemen: The invisible dead

-Six months after MSF's withdrawal from Haydan, in Yemen, MSF teams have relaunched medical activities and are seeing increased numbers of patients presenting with conflict-related injuries and conditions.
+The MSF teams, having relaunched their medical activities in Haydan, in Yemen, have seen increased numbers of patients presenting with conflict-related injuries and conditions.

 Stuck between two mountains, Haydan is a remote village, lost in time.
 Some houses have the air of medieval fortresses; at their arrowslits, curious faces occasionally appear.